 Describe the tours Experience, Not just the Tour Details

 Your customers are looking for an experience.
-Travellers are looking to fulfill their dreams.
+Travelers are looking to fulfill their dreams.
 Evoke your prospective customer’s senses by describing the sights, smells, and sounds of the tours.
 What will they see?
 What story is there to tell?

 Descriptive tour details will also set you apart from the rest.
 Most tour companies just provide the basic information – if that.
 But think about it, your customers are buying an intangible product.
 This requires trust between them and your business.
 If you were buying a high ticketed or important item without seeing it first, you’d want all the information you could get.

-Here’s two tour description samples to compare.
+Here are two tour description samples to compare.